tdkollins/Archipelago-Rabi-Ribi/worlds/rabi_ribi/docs/en_Rabi-Ribi.md

 # Rabi-Ribi

-## Where is the options page?

-The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?

 Items which the player would normally acquire throughout the game have been moved around.
 Logic remains, so the game is always able to be completed, but because of the item shuffle, the player may need to access certain areas before they would be expected to in the vanilla game.

+This randomizer features an option to additionally add a number of randomly-selected map edits to the game.
+These community-developed constraints are designed to prevent access to areas early and, depending on your difficulty settings, require the use of glitches to access areas.
+Additional options can also shuffle Erina's starting location and map entrances.

 ## What is the goal of Rabi-Ribi in Archipelago

 The goal of Rabi-Ribi is to find Easter Eggs shuffled throughout Rabi Rabi Island.
-Collecting all of the Easter Eggs will complete your seed.
+Collecting all of the Easter Eggs unlock a Trophy to collect to finish in the starting room!

 Setting the goal to completing the main story is not currently implemented, as the game is beatable with no items.